 When you’re younger, it probably feels like you’re getting vaccinated all the time.
 It’s not something you can just ditch as you age, though.
 According to the CDC, adults 27 to 60 years old should be getting a yearly flu vaccine, have had a Tdap vaccine (which protects against whooping cough), and a Td booster shot (which covers tetanus and diphtheria) every 10 years.
 Check with your doctor to make sure all your shots are up to date to prevent any health problems.

-Should I be worried about food allergies?
+“Should I be worried about food allergies?”

 Most people assume if they didn’t have any food allergies as a kid, they never will.
 Unfortunately, that’s not the case.
 The Mayo Clinic says that while most allergies start in childhood, they can develop at any point during your lifetime.
 Sometimes, that means experiencing serious issues like anaphylaxis, facial swelling, hives, or trouble breathing, but it might also cause digestive problems.
 If certain foods start giving you trouble, your doctor can help find the culprit.

-Why am I experiencing inflammation?
+“Why am I experiencing inflammation?”

 But in other cases, it can harm your health.
-Sometimes your immune system accidentally fights against your body’s cells, leading to issues like rheumatoid arthritis, psoriasis, and inflammatory bowel diseases.
-That’s why anytime you’re experiencing inflammation, it’s smart to bring it to your doctor’s attention.
+Sometimes your immune system accidentally fights against your body’s cells, leading to issues like rheumatoid arthritis, psoriasis, and inflammatory bowel disease.
+That’s why if you’re experiencing inflammation, it’s smart to bring it to your doctor’s attention.

-Should I be concerned about my back pain?
+“Should I be concerned about my back pain?”

 To discover more amazing secrets about living your best life, click here to follow us on Instagram!